behzad17/pp2/README.md

  ## Browser Testing:
  The website tested on Google Chroom, Mozila and safari , no issues found.

+ ## Credits

+**Icons and Images**: Icons and images used for feedback (correct/incorrect answers) were sourced from [Unsplash](https://www.shutterstock.com/) and custom assets created using tools like [favicon.io](https://favicon.io).

+**Quiz Questions**: The questions about Sweden's Parliament were created based on official information from Swedish government resources.

  ## Setups
  ### 1- Clone the repository:
   klick here to see the project in github[Klick Here](https://github.com/behzad17/pp2)